A Unified Approach to Quantum Key Leasing with a Classical Lessor: Introduction

+Moreover, it is unlikely that we can obtain PKE-SKL with a classical lessor from any PKE alone without reliance on any other structures, otherwise we will obtain a classically verifiable quantum advantage from any PKE (\cite{kitagawa2025simple}). \takashi{As pointed out by Reviewer C, I believe we should not sell generality of the instantiation.
+That is, I'm wondering if we should simply remove the second and third sentences here.
+The same comment applies to PRF and DS. } \jiahui{I believe it is still meaningful that our underlying PKE is independent of LWE.
+It's very probable that the other primitives (NTCF and SFE) we use do not need to rely on LWE either. }

 \item PRF-SKL with classical lessor from LWE.
-The underlying PRF scheme used can be any post-quantum watermarkable PRF, which we upgrade to a classical lessor PRF-SKL with LWE.\fuyuki{Our building block is two-key equivocal PRF (TEPRF).
-Since TEPRF can be cased on OWF or PRF, the claim here would be technically correct, but the claim might sound misleading.} \takashi{I agree.
-If we want to emphasize the generality of our compiler, we may say that it is applicable to any watermarkable schemes.} \jiahui{modified}
+The underlying PRF scheme used can be any post-quantum watermarkable PRF, which we upgrade to a classical lessor PRF-SKL with LWE.

 \item DS-SKL with classical lessor based on LWE.
+For digital signatures, our construction is less black-box.
 We lift a digital signature to a classical-lessor DS-SKL through the same framework as we apply to the PKE and PRF above.
 But we need a special property of the underlying digital signature scheme, which we can obtain from LWE.

 \end{itemize} Finally, all of our schemes remain secure even if a deletion verification key used by the deletion verification algorithm is leaked after the adversary submits a valid certificate of deletion.
 This security is called security against verification key revealing attack (VRA security), as proposed in \cite{kitagawa2025simple}.